Antique & Vintage Champagne Diamond Engagement Rings

 The First Diamonds

-Diamonds go back all the way to the 4th century B.C.
-First unearthed in India, diamonds traveled along the Silk Road routes from that country to China as an object of trade.
+Diamonds were first discovered in the fourth century B.C.E.
+First unearthed in India, diamonds traveled along the Silk Road routes from that country to China as objects of trade.
 Because of their strength and brilliance, diamonds were valued from the day they were first discovered.
-The light refraction of the stones captivated early discoverers but diamonds were also coveted as cutting and engraving tools.
+The light refraction of the stones captivated early discoverers, but diamonds were also coveted as cutting and engraving tools.

 The Origin of the Word "Diamond"